Dragod/unity-build/README.md

 ### Alias for Bash

-> A bunch of useful alias for running git, directory, sass build etc
+> A bunch of useful alias for grunt

 1. This will only work on a bash command line
 2. Download the  repo and copy ```grunt.sh``` file in the main project folder